 Flavia Richardson SVP, Silicon Valley Bank

 Step 5.
-Why you personally?
+Why choose you?

 If you have been following this closely and performing the tasks, you are heading in the right direction.
 But even with everything you’ve done so far, you still have to demonstrate why it should be you and not somebody else.

 Again, I have leveraged my background and work history to show the ability to work at the top level with brands that my industries will recognise.
-This increases trust, defines your ability to deliver at scale and reiterates why your “what” and “how” come together.
+This increases trust, defines your ability to deliver at scale, and reiterates why your “what” and “how” come together.

 Step 6.
 How to contact you?